 A care needs assessment takes into account a person’s strengths, needs and goals on an individualised level.
-It focuses on what your elderly relative can currently achieve, what they need to be able to do in order to live safely and comfortably in their home, and how much the council is able to help towards this list.
+It focuses on what your elderly relative can currently achieve and what they need to be able to do in order to live safely and comfortably in their home, as well as how much the council is able to help towards this list.

 In some cases, the council will be able to pay for the care that is decided upon after the care needs assessment, however, this is a means-tested decision based on a financial assessment.
 You can find information on this further down this page.

-In addition to the above assessments there is a third type that takes into account the needs of the carer, you!
-Caring for someone can be beyond a full time job in some cases and so understanding what support can be provided by the council and other organisations is important to make your job as easy as possible.
+In addition to the above assessments, there is a third type that takes into account the needs of the carer – you!
+Caring for someone can be beyond a full time job in some cases, so understanding what support can be provided by the council and other organisations is important to make your job as easy as possible.
 For more information on carer’s assessments and services for carers, visit our Carer Support in Cambridgeshire page.

 How to apply for a Care Needs Assessment with your local authority in Cambridgeshire

-Getting a care needs assessment in Cambridgeshire is straightforward although it should be noted there can be a bit of a wait in receiving one.
-Your elderly relative can be referred via a healthcare professional like a GP or you can refer them on behalf of them yourself – either way we will talk you through the process, eligibility criteria, and the following financial assessment.
+Getting a care needs assessment in Cambridgeshire is straightforward, although it should be noted there can be a bit of a wait in receiving one.
+Your elderly relative can be referred via a healthcare professional, like a GP, or you can refer on behalf of them yourself – either way we will talk you through the process, eligibility criteria and the following financial assessment.